CityofToronto/bdit_data-sources/gis/gccview/README.md

 The GCC (Geospatial Competency Centre) offers a number of spatial products on their arcgis rest api.
 They host 26 map servers and has over [300 layers](https://github.com/CityofToronto/bdit_data-sources/blob/gcc_view/gis/gccview/available_layers.md) from different divisions within the City of Toronto (note that `available_layers.md` might be outdated).
 To ensure the geospatial layers we use are the most up to date at a regular basis, we are creating a data pipeline to automate the process of retrieving layers from gccview to our postgresql database and conflate street networks through sharedstreets.

-Since we can't access the GCC rest API outside the City's firewall, the pipeline has to run in the on-premise server (Morbius / Bancroft) environment, using Airflow 2.1.4.
+Since there are layers that cannot be accessed from the GCC's external REST API, the pipeline has to run on premises, e.g., Morbius and/or Bancroft.

 ## Where the layers are pulled

-The GCC pipeline will be pulling layers we want into the `gis_core` and `gis` schemas in the EC2 `bigdata` database, as well as the `gis` schema in the Bancroft `ptc` database.
+The GCC pipeline will be pulling multiple layers into the `gis_core` and `gis` schemas in the `bigdata` database hosted by Amazon RDS, as well as the `gis` schema in `ptc` database hosted on the on-prem server, Bancroft.

 ### gis (on-prem)